OCR B: Modern World History GCSE 16th/23rd May

 The beer mug was a metaphor for the Beer Hall Putsch I believe, and the picture below was showing that the Judge was biased during Hitlers trial- on his side mainly, and so ignored a lot of what Hitler and Ludendorff did anyways.
 It doesn't matter too much you just need to connect it to your own knowledge.
 That bit went okay for me, but I accidentally did the wrong question in part 1 (should have done the cold war) but didn't have enough time, hope it still went okay, think I got bits of it wrong though

 I'm really stressed as I misread the timings for the exam so did the whole of the third topic in 25 minutes and really rushed the second 10 mark too, meaning that I missed out some content/didn't explain all my points fully - is it possible that I could still get an A*?
-And if I got say an A or a B, could I still get an A* overall, as my coursework was at an A* I think, and Paper 2 should also be at an A*?
+And if I got say an A or a B, could I still get an A* overall, as my coursework was at an A* I think, and Paper 2 should also be at an A*?:frown::confused:

-(Original post by EmyJ14)
+Original post by EmyJ14

 I didn't like the 'what's the message' question in the Germany section!
 Did you do question 5 or 6?